CasiCode/HnH/README.md

 # This is my realization of Heads and Hands test task
 ## Telegram: [@casitelegram](https://t.me/casitelegram)

-Example of using classes is in /examples
+Example of using classes in /examples